 The certificate program is basically designed for persons presently employed in the criminal justice system.
 Many people now working in that field received no formal training for their job, and this certificate program is designed to provide them with the basic skills necessary to perform their jobs.

-Those interested in a four-year bachelor's degree should enroll in the Law Enforcement Associate in Science degree program in the Transfer Programs section of this catalog.
+Those interested in a four-year bachelor's degree should enroll in the Associate in Science degree program and complete suggested coursework in Criminal Justice in the Transfer Programs section of this catalog.

 Associate in Applied Science